AchimFingerhut/CSharp-client-for-TensorFlow/README.md

 2) TensorFlow support
 3) Application specific

-For this “cookbook” i  already have collected all the necessary protobuf templates together with al their dependencies in the folder protocol_buffer_files and the compiler along with it's resources in protocol_compiler.
+For this “cookbook” i  already have collected all the necessary protobuf templates together with their dependencies in the folder protocol_buffer_files and the compiler along with it's resources in protocol_compiler.

+# Usage
+After downloading the repository simply switch to the folder protocol_compiler and call "protoc.bat".
+This will generate the c# classes into the output folder cs_classes.

+# This example will soon be continued...